MostAwesomeDude/construct/docs/basics.rst

 Sequences
 =========

 Sequences are very similar to Structs, but operate with lists rather than containers.
 Sequences are less commonly used than Structs, but are very handy in certain situations.
 Since a list is returned in place of an attribute container, the names of the sub-constructs are not important.
 Two constructs with the same name will not override or replace each other.
+Names are used for the purposes of context dict.

 Operator `>>` can be used to make Sequences, or to merge them.